themattharris/tmhOAuth/README.md

 the library can be used.
 Each example contains instructions on how to use it

 ## Change History
+0.4   Fixed handling of parameters when using DELETE.
+Thanks to yusuke for reporting
+      Fixed php_self to handle port numbers other than 80/443.
+Props: yusuke Updated function pr to use pre only when not running in CLI mode Add support for proxy servers.
+Props juanchorossi Function request now returns the HTTP status code.
+Props: kronenthaler Documentation fixes for xAuth.
+Props: 140dev
+      Some minor code formatting changes
+      03 March 2011

 0.3   Moved entities rendering into the library
       28 September 2010